Amy Finkelstein, Clark Medalist 2012

 A third line of research has concentrated on examining the effects of public policy on various outcomes in the health and long-term care insurance sectors.
 There are many papers in this category, all characterized by the focus on policy-relevant questions and the ability to come up with plausibly exogenous sources of variation in the data that allow her to identify the causal relationships of interest.

 One of the most important papers in this vein is her 2007 paper in the Quarterly Journal of Economics, “The Aggregate Effects of Health Insurance: Evidence from the Introduction of Medicare.”
 The paper examines the impact of the most dramatic change in health insurance coverage in American history, the introduction of Medicare in 1965, on the consumption of health care.
 The analysis focuses on the hospital sector, which was the largest component of health spending at the time of Medicare’s introduction and of the subsequent growth in health spending.
 The empirical strategy exploits the fact that prior to the introduction of Medicare, the incidence of hospitalization insurance policies varied widely across regions.
 This implies that the fraction of elderly households who experienced substantial changes in their ability to pay for hospitalbased care varied across regions.
-By exploiting these inter-regional differences along with an extremely rich database on hospital care during the years surrounding the enactment of Medicare, Amy provides clear evidence that in places where Medicare had an especially large effect in expanding insurance coverage, there was an especially large increase in health expenditures.
+By exploiting these inter-regional differences along with an extremely rich database on hospital care during the years surrounding the enactment of Medicare, Finkelstein provides clear evidence that in places where Medicare had an especially large effect in expanding insurance coverage, there was an especially large increase in health expenditures.
 The paper estimates that the impact of Medicare on hospital spending is over six times larger than what the evidence from individual-level changes in health insurance would have predicted.
 This disproportionately larger effect is attributed to the fact that market-wide changes in health insurance may have changed medical practices.
 Consistent with this explanation, the paper provides suggestive evidence that the introduction of Medicare was associated with substantial new hospital entry, increased adoption of cardiac technologies and increased spending on non-Medicare patients.
-Based on these estimates and some back-of-the-envelope calculations, Amy suggests that about half of the increase in real per capita health spending between 1950 and 1990 can be attributed to the spread of health insurance.
+Based on these estimates and some back-of-the-envelope calculations, Finkelstein suggests that about half of the increase in real per capita health spending between 1950 and 1990 can be attributed to the spread of health insurance.

 Another influential paper in this strand of work is her 2008 American Economic Review paper, “The Interaction of Public and Private Insurance: Medicaid and the Long-Term 4 Care Insurance Market”, with Jeffrey Brown.
 The paper is motivated by the observation that the size of the Long-Term Care Insurance (LTC) market is surprisingly small given the potentially large late-life costs that nursing home care can impose on retirees.
-Rather than focusing on adverse selection as a potential explanation for the small size of this market, Amy and Jeff explore the role of public insurance programs in crowding out private insurance.
+Rather than focusing on adverse selection as a potential explanation for the small size of this market, Finkelstein and Brown explore the role of public insurance programs in crowding out private insurance.
 In particular, the paper examines the interaction of the public Medicaid program with the private market for LTC insurance and estimates that Medicaid could explain the lack of private insurance purchases for about two-thirds of the wealth distribution, even if there were no other factors limiting the size of the market.
 The large crowd out effect stems from the fact that Medicaid is always the second payer when covered individuals need nursing home care; because of this, it imposes a very high implicit tax on the benefits associated with private LTC insurance policies.
 The extent to which this tax reduces the demand for private LTC insurance policies depends critically on the distribution of wealth and income among elderly households.
 The analysis in the paper demonstrates convincingly that the fraction of elderly households who face a high implicit tax is substantial.
 Hence, the paper offers a compelling demand-side explanation for the small size of the LTC insurance market.
 The paper provides a careful and theoretically informed analysis of an important public policy program and yields significant policy implications.
 Specifically, the findings imply that public policies designed to stimulate private insurance demand will be of limited efficacy as long as Medicaid continues to impose this large implicit tax.

-Finally, Amy is involved in an exciting new project on the effects of Medicaid reform in Oregon.
+Finally, Finkelstein is involved in an exciting new project on the effects of Medicaid reform in Oregon.
 In 2008, Oregon expanded the coverage of its Medicaid program, but did not have enough resources to allow universal access.
 As a result, access to coverage was provided by lottery.
-Amy and her co-authors managed to collect baseline data on both insurance status and health conditions among those who would potentially be eligible for insurance coverage prior to the implementation of the reform, and examined the consequences of this randomized controlled trial.
+Finkelstein and her co-authors managed to collect baseline data on both insurance status and health conditions among those who would potentially be eligible for insurance coverage prior to the implementation of the reform, and examined the consequences of this randomized controlled trial.
 The early findings from their study suggest that the insurance expansion increased utilization of medical care, reduced outof-pocket health costs and led to higher self-reported health status.
 A summary of these results was published in the New England Journal of Medicine in 2011 (“The Effects of Medicaid Coverage: Learning from the Oregon Experiment,” with Kate Baicker).
 A longer discussion of preliminary findings can be found in the working paper “The Oregon Health Insurance Experiment: Evidence from the First Year”, which is joint with various coauthors and forthcoming in the Quarterly Journal of Economics.
 The project is ongoing and will continue to track and study those who did and did not receive Medicaid coverage; accordingly, there is no final paper associated with this work yet.
 This work is likely to be viewed as a seminal contribution to both health economics and health policy discussions.